-A pending development in Los Angeles’ Fairfax District has prompted Andre’s Italian Restaurant, a renowned casual dining spot at Town & Country Shopping Center at Fairfax Avenue and Third Street, to reopen in the Valley.
+A pending development in Los Angeles’ Fairfax District has prompted Andre’s Italian Restaurant, a renowned casual dining spot at Town & Country Shopping Center at Fairfax Avenue and Third Street, to open a second restaurant in the Valley.
 Debuting this fall, the sibling restaurant will be called Grandi Italiani.

 The news of the Valley location comes mere weeks after Urbanize.LA reported in May that architecture firm MVE + Partners unveiled plans for a proposed mixed-use development at Town & Country — located across Third Street from the Farmer's Market and Caruso’s The Grove town center — where Andre’s is flanked by a K-Mart and a Whole Foods.
 The MVE project calls for the construction of a 251-foot-tall, 19-story glass-and-steel high-rise with 381 residential units and 66,000 square feet of ground-floor restaurants and retail.
 The proposed tower would replace the portion of the Town & Country currently occupied by K-Mart while Whole Foods and CVS Pharmacy will undergo an overhaul.